fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 In order to install and start working with FusionCharts ASP.NET wrapper you need to:

-* [Download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts ASP.NET wrapper which contains:
-    * `.cs` file if you download the ASP.NET C# wrapper
-    * `.vb` file if you download the ASP.NET VB wrapper

-You'll find the above files in `asp-net-wrapper/Src` folder.
-To add any of the above files in your project, drag and drop the file in `App_Code` folder inside your project.

-> You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#.
-FusionCharts.dll is present in `asp-net-wrapper/Bin` folder.
+### Step 1

-* [Download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT which contains the necessary JavaScript files.
+[Download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT which contains the necessary JavaScript files.

 Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
 The folder structure is shown below: